 Lookingglass Theatre Lobby

-The terrazzo floor, a foundational gesture for the project, both marks and stands the test of time.
-In it are inscribed paths that reference ancient celestial maps designed to help visitors navigate from points of entry along Pearson Street, past old public utilities, new public amenities, along a new ceremonial stair and ramp, to the inner lobby and mainstage beyond.
+The terrazzo floor, a foundational gesture for the project, is inscribed with paths referencing ancient celestial maps designed to help all navigate from points of entry, past old public utilities, new public amenities, connecting the street-facing lobby and mainstage.

-The amber core forms the backdrop for expanded programming: A full café and bar provide the promise of a new revenue stream, as does the entire street-facing lobby which can for the first time, accommodate the full 240-person audience for pre and post functions, as well as independent programming for purposes of rehearsal, education, and outreach.
+It forms the backdrop for expanded programming: A full café and bar provide the promise of a new revenue stream, as does the entire street-facing lobby which can for the first time, accommodate the full 240-person audience for pre and post functions, as well as independent programming for purposes of rehearsal, education, and community outreach.

 Architecture: Working Group 1 + Wheeler Kearns Architects